Kissabi/QuickEntity/README.md

 from quickentity import QuickEntity

-words = "Steve played a pivotal role in the development of Apple, the company responsible for creating innovative products such as the iPad."
+words = """ Steve played a pivotal role in the development of Apple, the company responsible for creating innovative products such as the iPad."""

-# config the Quick_NER, phrase is requerid,language is "en" by default, save_model is false by default.
+# config the QuickEntity, phrase is required
+#language is "en" by default,
+#save_model is false by default.
 QE = QuickEntity(language="en",phrase=words, save_model=True)

 #load entities file in json format